 The time frame for developing any significant offshore opportunity would likely be between 10 to 30+ years.

 Myers, S.L., et al. September 8, 2015.
 Frozen dreams of energy in a warming arctic.
 New York Times.
-Some excerpts:

 “From an economic point of view, I’m not sure going offshore Arctic is very rational,” said Patrick Pouyanné, chief executive and president of Total, the French oil company, which once also planned to drill off Alaska’s northern coast.